APHRC-DSE/NUHDSS-Residence-VA-ETL-to-OMOP/README.md

 7. Visualization in Atlas : Aggregated data(results tables), OMOP tables and vocabulary tables were integrated with Atlas and webAPI

-Visit [GitHub](https://github.com/OHDSI/WebAPI/wiki/CDM-Configuration) for more information.
+Visit [OHDSI GitHub](https://github.com/OHDSI/WebAPI/wiki/CDM-Configuration) for more information.